-\ Adultery is an offence committed against a vicious social order among men, an imperfect social State, and is engendered by is exclusively : so t. a., when society course or is acknowledged as the normal state of man, adultery will disappear as the log of a marsh disappears before the morning sum. \ 5 \ Our existing conjugatory, accordingly, is not marriage except in name, because it disalfows an inward, free, or spontane.
-The target of the sexes. - Henry James.
+[†] Adultery is an offence committed against a vicious social order among men, an imperfect social State, and is engendered by it exclusively; so that, when society comes or is acknowledged as the normal state-of man, adultery will disappear as the fog of a marsh disappears before the morning sun.
+Our existing conjugality, accordingly, is not marriage except in name, because it disallows an inward, free, or spontaneous tenure, and admits only a legally enforced or outward one.
+It is simply a legalized concubinage of the sexes.-Henry James.